-We strongly recommend you file with our new online tax portal, CRISP at crisp.columbus.gov.
-On CRISP, you can electronically complete your Form IR-25 and upload copies of your W-2s or Part E of the IR-25 replaces Form IR-21 Declaration of Estimated Tax.
-Form IR-PV replaces Form IR-18.
+- We strongly recommend you file with our new Columbus Revenue Information Service Portal (CRISP) at crisp.columbus.gov.
+On CRISP, you can electronically complete your Form IR-25 and upload copies of your W-2s or other documentation. - Part E of the IR-25 replaces Form IR-21 Declaration of Estimated Tax.
+Form IR-PV replaces Form IR-18. - Net Operating Loss: For taxable years beginning in 2023 or thereafter, a person may deduct, for purposes of an income tax levied by a municipal corporation that levies an income tax before January 1, 2016, the full amount allowed by Columbus City Code 362.03(A)(8).